cfengine/documentation/resources/additional-topics/content-driven-policy.markdown

 unified base for policy that works with both CFEngine Community and CFEngine Enterprise.

-## Why should I use Content-Driven Policies?
+## Why should i use content-driven policies?

 As seen in the example above, Content-Driven Policies are easy to write and